Orlando Fab Five Lakes

 (Barnett Park Frog Pond, Bear Creek, Lake Island Park, and Santiago): Because the URBAN PONDS are put-and-take channel catfish fisheries and channel catfish are a warm water species, this quarter is usually very good.
 Try fishing chicken liver rigged on a #6 or #8 hook around the “Baited Fishing Area” signs.
 Night crawlers and wigglers are a good second choice for bait.
 However, increases in the last decade of cormorant (fish-eating bird) activity has required our project to try various stocking techniques to overcome this challenge.
 Barnett is scheduled to be stocked with 4,500 channel catfish from our Richloam fish hatchery by the first week in April.
 These should be approximately half a pound each and large enough to avoid the cormorants.
 The City of Winter Park purchased 2,750 large channel catfish (one pound each) from Georgia Select Hatchery that were stocked in Lake Island Park in September 2010 and these also should result in good catfishing.
 Because it is difficult and expensive to stock the larger channel catfish, Bear Creek and Santiago were stocked with smaller catfish at very high rates (three times the usual number) in the hopes that the large numbers would overwhelm the bird predation.
 By the end of April the majority of cormorants should have migrated north and it will remain to be seen as to the success of Bear Creek’s and Santiago’s channel catfish stocking.
 Although channel catfish are the management focus of these small ponds, some decent largemouth bass fishing can be had in Bear Creek using wacky-rigged finesse plastics and topwater plugs thrown first thing in the morning.
 Because of their abundant small bream, the URBAN PONDS are also a good place to take a kid to catch their first fish.
 A small piece of worm or biscuit dough fished under a small float is usually all that’s needed.
 Once again focus your efforts around the “Baited Fishing Area” signs.

-Fish Orlando!
+Orlando Fab Five Lakes is part of Fish Orlando!
 “We’re bringing quality fishing to families”